dsw7/WarrenLabLaserSoftware/README.md

     ~/WarrenLabLaserSoftware/general_instructions.m         // basic instructions imported into program upon user request ~/WarrenLabLaserSoftware/additional_features.m          // info for other features that can be requested by user ~/WarrenLabLaserSoftware/groups_shots_pause.m           // schematic representation of groups vs. shots vs. pause UI input
-    ~/WarrenLabLaserSoftware/legacy.zip                     // contains files from other groups used for reverse engineering

 ---
 ## Some previous versions/notes from SFU Vault